jlordiales/jlordiales.github.io/_drafts/docker-consul.md

 The `-server -bootstrap` tells Consul to start this agent in server mode and not wait for any other instances to join.
-Notice how Consul actually warns you about this when you start the server.
+Notice how Consul actually warns you about this when you start the server: __bootstrap mode enabled! do not enable unless necessary__.

-We can now query Consul through its REST API, Since I'm running [boot2docker](http://boot2docker.io/) I need to get the VM IP first:
+We can now query Consul through its REST API.
+Since I'm running [boot2docker](http://boot2docker.io/) I need to get the VM IP first:

 {% highlight bash %}